Encinal, Texas

 Encinal (/ˌɛnsᵻˈnɔːl/ EN-sin-AWL-') is a city in La Salle County, Texas, United States.
 The population was 540 at the 2020 census.
 Interstate 35 Business runs through the community.
 There are few businesses in Encinal; most have closed along the main street.

 Railroad officials named the town for the Spanish word for oak grove.
 The population peaked in 1937 at eight hundred residents.

 History

 Encinal may be named for the Spanish word for a holm or holly oak grove.
-The town was supposed to be the county seat for Encinal County which was established on February 1, 1856 and was to consist of the eastern portion of Webb County, Texas.
+The town was supposed to be the county seat for Encinal County, which was established on February 1, 1856, and was to consist of the eastern portion of Webb County.
 The county was never organized and was finally dissolved on March 12, 1899.
 The Encinal territory was absorbed into Webb County, and Encinal became part of La Salle County.